 In addition to the green street cred of these products, one of the biggest selling points for busy parents is the ease of clean up.
 Because the non-toxic cookware is truly non-stick, it is easy to clean the set with a quick wipe of a paper towel.

-The Caraway cookware set feels substantial when holding the pots and pans, but the products are light enough for kids and the elderly to use (much easier than cast iron).
+Caraway cookware products are light enough for kids and the elderly to use (much easier than cast iron).
+The downside is they aren’t built with 3-ply construction like Hexclad for example.

-Caraway does things differently.
-This relatively new kitchenware brand only makes cookware and bakeware free of PFAS, PTFE, PFOA, and other toxic chemicals.
-The company uses a proprietary smooth ceramic coating to create a naturally non-stick surface over pots and pans made with an aluminum core and stainless steel base and handles.
+Caraway uses a proprietary smooth ceramic coating to create a naturally non-stick surface over pots and pans made with an aluminum core and stainless steel base and handles.
 This means you can cook with minimal oil and still enjoy a non-stick experience (almost) comparable to toxic Teflon.

 See also: The best non-stick pans